 The ensemble effectually created a rich, layered sound, and through Bach’s scoring of a double choir for many of the movements, projected a logic of antiphonal dialogue between choral segments.
-The chorus and orchestra achieved the commensurate richness and complexity of the musical textures.
+The chorus and orchestra indeed achieved the commensurate richness and complexity of the musical textures.

 This Mass in B minor is infrequently performed in churches from whence its roots originate.
-It is a complex and demanding masterpiece of sacred music requiring skilled musicians and resources to perform effectively.
+That is because It is a complex and demanding masterpiece of sacred music requiring skilled musicians and resources to perform effectively.
 In addition to the Mass’s religious provenance, it has become a work appreciated for its magnificent artistic merits and beauty, akin to works like Mozart’s Requiem and Ave Verum Corpus, Handel’s Messiah, or Arvo Pärt’s minimalist Spiegel im Spiegel.

 Tonight’s vocal soloists did their part in projecting the intense meaning and beauty of the music through virtuoso performances.
 They included soprano Emily Donato, mezzo-soprano Lucia Bradford, tenor Brian Giebler, and baritone Sidney Outlaw.

 Kent Tritle and The Oratorio Society ensured that the ineffable rapture of the music was ably expressed while articulating the vision, technique, Affektenlehre, and unparalleled harmonic sense of the music.
 We also experienced the intended fulfillment of harmonic tension and what one might consider to be Bach the Baroque in music.
-The concert performance was breathtaking, the glorias were splendid, and the closing Dona nobis pacem was exquisite.
+To conclude, the concert performance was breathtaking, the glorias were splendid, and the closing Dona nobis pacem was exquisite.